tonytvo/blog-generator/content/blog/how-to-win-friends-influence-people-summary/index.md

 - **Access Affinity**
   - Chris Brogan talking of the blizzard of business rather than communication snowfall:
   - “Conversations and relationships are based on several touches.
 In the traditional marketing and communication world, people would use each touch to ask for something, to issue a call to action.
-This isn’t how social networks work…They are there to give you permission to reach someone who has opted into a relationship with you…It’s a snowfall.
+This isn’t how social networks work…They are there to permit you to reach someone who has opted into a relationship with you…It’s snowfall.
 Every individual flake doesn’t mean a lot, but the body of work can change everything."

 - **Surrender the Credit**
-  - While it’s easy to see why we want credit for successes for which we laboured, claiming the credit will never win you friends.
+  - While it’s easy to see why we want credit for successes we laboured, claiming the credit will never win you, friends.
 It will also diminish your influence quicker than just about any other action.
-  - Either you can seek friendships with those who are already successful, or you can seek success for those who are already friends.
+  - Either you can seek friendships with those who are already successful, or you can seek success with those who are already friends.
 In the long run, no one but the originator remembers things such as whose idea it was, who spoke first, or who took the first risk.
 What people remember is magnanimity.

 - **Engage with Empathy**
   - “Cooperativeness in conversation,” wrote Gerald S. Nirenberg, “is achieved when you show that you consider the other person’s ideas and feelings as important as your own."

 - **Appeal to Noble Motives**
   - While relational improvement and business productivity are centrepieces of our lives, their importance exists because we long to be people who make a difference.
-Tapping this noble motive in those you’d like to influence can therefore reap great rewards.
+Tapping this noble motive in those you’d like to influence can reap great rewards.
-  - To truly connect with people you must celebrate their inherent dignity.
-Appeal to noble motives and you can move the masses, and yourself along with them.
+  - To truly connect with people, you must celebrate their inherent dignity.
+Appeal to noble motives, and you can move the masses and yourself along with them.

 - **Share Your Journey**
   - More and more common–and commonly effective at building influential relationships–is the authentic intersection of personal and professional life.
-While this intersection will always have certain judicious boundaries, many of the historically businesslike boundaries have been lowered or removed altogether today because most people have come to remember that the short- and long-term success of all interactions–transactional or otherwise–rides on the depth of the relationship.
-The more a colleague, friend, or customer shares of your journey, the more you can accomplish together.
+While this intersection will always have certain judicious boundaries, many of the historically businesslike boundaries have been lowered or removed altogether because most people have come to remember that all interactions- transactional or otherwise- ride on the short- and long-term success of all interactions–transactional or otherwise–rides on the depth of the relationship.
+The more a colleague, friend, or customer shares your journey, the more you can accomplish together.
 - **Throw Down a Challenge**
   - The only way to get the best out of yourself and others is to challenge and collide.
 While a life of permanent interpersonal pleasantries appears more comfortable and sounds more peaceful, a relationally complacent life is a fruitless life.
-  - It is also true, however, that the challenge itself is just as important as the response to it.
+  - It is also true, however, that the challenge itself is just as important as its response.
 Challenges that inspire and compel are very different from challenges that discourage and depress.

 # How to Lead Change Without Resistance or Resentment